Sreevijnya/Games/README.md

 A Gaming website
-- home pages with 4 mini games
+- a home page with 4 mini-games
   1. Brird catcher
   2. Brick breaker
   3. Hangman